ehpc/marathonbet-emulator/README.md

 ## Flow

-If betting wasn't successful and Exception will be thrown.
+If betting wasn't successful an Exception will be thrown.
 You should catch it.